 Such should be the first response, for it is the best form of aid; serving as aid for our own souls and protecting our societies as a whole.

-Corruption has appeared throughout the land and sea by what they have done that perhaps they will return [to righteousness. (al-Rum 30:41)
+Corruption has appeared throughout the land and sea by [reason of] what the hands of people have earned so He may let them taste part of [the consequence of] what they have done that perhaps they will return [to righteousness. (al-Rum 30:41)

 "And Allāh would not have wronged them, but it was they who were wronging themselves." (al-Ankabut 29:40)